ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    three MPIs, as shown in {{fig-control-hierarchy}}.

-   The split of functionality at the MPI in the ACTN architecture between the MDSC (multi-domain controller) and the PNCs (domain controllers), is equivalent to separation functionality assumed in the ONF T-API interface, as described in the ONF T-API multi-domain use cases {{ONF_TR-527}}.
+   The split of functionality at the MPI in the ACTN architecture between the MDSC and the PNCs, is equivalent to separation functionality assumed in the ONF T-API interface, as described in the ONF T-API multi-domain use cases {{ONF_TR-527}}.
 Furthermore, this functional separation is similarly defined in the MEF PRESTO interface between the Service